argoproject/Argo/docs/users/landingpages.rst

 Creating the landing page
 -------------------------

 Landing pages are created through the **Landing Pages > Add New** entry in the Dashboard sidebar.

+These settings **must** be set for the series landing page to function:

+- Page Template: Must be set to "Series Landing Page default"
+- Slug: A short, descriptive label for the page composed of the letters a-z and numbers 0-9.
+This must match the slug of the series that the landing page is for.
+- Series: In the right-hand sidebar of the page editor, you must choose the series that the landing page is for.

 Landing pages have the following options:

 - Title: The name of the series.
 - Display header: If header display is disabled, then the description will not appear.